heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 # Quick Start
-Thank you for using the MSDKUI (HERE Mobile SDK UI Kit).
-In this Quick Start guide, we are going to introduce you to the HERE Mobile SDK UI Kit and show you how easy it is to get started.
+Thank you for using the HERE Mobile SDK UI Kit (MSDKUI).
+In this Quick Start guide, we are going to introduce you to the HERE Mobile SDK UI Kit (MSDKUI) and show you how easy it is to get started.
 As a very first example, we'll also develop a "Hello HERE Mobile SDK UI Kit" iOS application as part of this guide.
-For more examples and in-depth information on how to work with the HERE  Mobile SDK UI Kit framework, please refer to the [User Guide](UserGuide.md).
+For more examples and in-depth information on how to work with the HERE Mobile SDK UI Kit (MSDKUI) framework, please refer to the [User Guide](UserGuide.md).

 ## Contents
 - [Quick Start](#quick-start)